 CRA recognizes substantially all of its revenues under written service contracts with its clients where the fee is fixed or determinable, as the services are provided, and only in those situations where collection from the client is reasonably assured.
-In certain limited cases CRA provides services to its clients without sufficient contractual documentation to allow CRA to recognize revenue in accordance with U.S. GAAP.
+In certain cases CRA provides services to its clients without sufficient contractual documentation to allow CRA to recognize revenue in accordance with U.S. GAAP.
 In these cases, these amounts are fully reserved until all criteria for recognizing revenue are met.
-Most of CRA's revenue is derived from timeand-materials service contracts.
+Most of CRA's revenue is derived from time-and-materials service contracts.
 Revenues from time-and-materials service contracts are recognized as services are provided based upon hours worked and contractually agreed-upon hourly rates, as well as a computer services fee based upon hours worked.
-Revenues from fixed-price engagements are recognized on a proportional performance method based on the ratio of costs incurred, substantially all of which are labor-related, to the total estimated project costs.
-CRA derived 7.5% and 7.4% of revenues from fixed-price engagements in the twelve and twenty-four weeks ended May 9, 2008, respectively.
-CRA derived 5.3% and 5.1% of revenues from fixed-price engagements in the twelve and twenty-four weeks ended May 11, 2007, respectively.
+Revenues from the majority of the Company's fixed-price engagements are recognized on a proportional performance method based on the ratio of costs incurred, substantially all of which are labor-related, to the total estimated project costs.
+CRA derived 8.5% and 7.8% of revenues from fixed-price engagements in the sixteen and forty weeks ended August 29, 2008, respectively.
+CRA derived 7.1% and 5.9% of revenues from fixed-price engagements in the sixteen and forty weeks ended August 31, 2007, respectively.
 Project costs are based on the direct salary of the consultants on the engagement plus all direct expenses incurred to complete the engagement that are not reimbursed by the client.
 The proportional performance method is used since reasonably dependable estimates of the revenues and costs applicable to various stages of a contract can be made, based on historical experience and terms set forth in the contract, and are indicative of the level of benefit provided to CRA's clients.
 The fixed-price contracts generally include a termination provision that converts the agreement to a time-and-materials contract in the event of termination of the contract.
-There are no costs that are deferred and amortized over the contract term.
-CRA's management maintains contact with project managers to discuss the status of the projects and, for fixedprice engagements, management is updated on the budgeted costs and resources required to complete the project.
+For these fixed-price engagements, there are no costs that are deferred and amortized over the contract term.
+CRA's management maintains contact with project managers to discuss the status of the projects and, for fixed-price engagements, management is updated on the budgeted costs and resources required to complete the project.
 These budgets are then used to calculate revenue recognition and to estimate the anticipated operations or loss on the project.
 In the past, CRA has occasionally been required to commit unanticipated additional resources to complete projects, which have resulted in lower than anticipated income or losses on those contracts.
 CRA may experience similar situations in the future.
 Provisions for estimated losses on contracts are made during the period in which such losses become probable and can be reasonably estimated.
 To date, such losses have not been significant.

-6. Revenue Recognition (Continued)
+5. Revenue Recognition (Continued)